oplS17projects/Fake-News/README.md

 ;Creates a list of html paragraph tagged x-expressions (define prelist (se-path*/list '(p) myxexp))
 ```
+   Upon looking at some sample source for websites, we decided that most of the news content on news websites is in the paragraph tags.
+Therefore, we concentrated solely on pulling the paragraph tags from the html-parsing parse trees.
+We like to think that the results end up at least semi coherent yet humorous results, like when quotes are repeated and such.

 ...and this is what hosting with Boostrap grids looks like
 ```racket
 (define (mypage req)